A Guide to Understanding the Body Condition Score (BCS)

 Measures for Underweight

-When to See a Veterinarian?
+When to See the Veterinarian?